BaspelOp/dj_baspel/README.md

 - Currently supporting ESX
 - Everything is easily configurable
 - Can be modified
+- Supports ox_target (optional)
+- You can make your own playlist from static URL links in config
 # Preview
 - https://youtu.be/2jjH-G78fJw
 - For more work: https://discord.gg/PpAHBCMW97